Social Work | Springfield College

 Accreditation

-The Springfield College Master of Social Work program is accredited by the Council on Social Work Education (CSWE), the official accrediting body for social work programs in the USA.
-This enables graduates to take professional social work licensure examinations in all fifty states.
+The Springfield College Master of Social Work program is accredited by the Council on Social Work Education (CSWE), the official accrediting body for social work programs in the U.S. This enables graduates to take professional social work licensure examinations in all 50 states.

 How to Apply: